CogentRoleplayCommunity/FogentRoleplay/README.md

 ##### Close Combat

 Enter/exit close combat.
 The initiator of close combat can release the grapple at any time.
 Not available to ranged combat rolls.
+Once an opponent is grappled, on the same round you can attempt a Lift check determined by your narrator given the size and the weight of your opponent.
+If successful, you can Move or Shove your opponent.

+##### Move

-Move: Must be in close combat with the opponent.
+Must be initiated while in close combat.
 Move an enemy in a desired direction.
+Your movement speed is halved if your opponent is the same size category as you.
+If the opponent is one size smaller, your movement speed is unchanged.
+If the opponent is one size larger, you have ¼ of your movement speed.
+Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

+##### Shove

-Base 10 feet of moving.
-Each point in STR gains 10 feet.
-Each point in Lift gains 1.25 feet.
-If the opponent is small in size the distance is doubled.
-If the opponent is large in size, half the distance.
+Must be initiated while in close combat.
+Shove an enemy in a desired direction.
+Base 5 feet of shoving.
+Each point in STR gains 5 feet.
+Each point in Lift gains 2.5 feet.
+For each size category the opponent is smaller than you, double the distance of the shove.
+For each size category the opponent is larger than you, half the distance.
+Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

 #### Level 2 victory